 Keep in mind the current recommendations on social circles and gatherings when it comes to summertime activities.
 Find more information on both on our Your Health page.

-Currently, playgrounds and play structures remain closed to the public.
-However, parks and open spaces, beaches, splashpads, and sporting fields (e.g., soccer, baseball, basketball courts, tennis courts) in our area are open for the public keeping in line with group-size limitations.
+Playgrounds and play structures, parks and open spaces, beaches, splashpads, and sporting fields (e.g., soccer, baseball, basketball courts, tennis courts) in our area are open for the public keeping in line with group-size limitations.
 Washroom facilities may be limited.
-To safely use these areas, it’s recommended that you maintain physical distancing from people not in your social circle, use hand sanitizer frequently or wash your hands if possible.
+To safely use these areas, it’s recommended that you maintain physical distancing and wear a non-medical mask or face covering when physical distancing cannot be maintained, and use hand sanitizer frequently or wash your hands if possible.

 We are encouraging people to stay home as much as possible.
 Those who choose to head out camping or to their cottage are encouraged to go only with members of their household, bring food and supplies from home, remain in the PHU area if possible, maintain physical distancing, avoid visiting other cottages or hosting group events, return home if they start to feel unwell and to be safe while out.
 Also note that some campgrounds (such as provincial parks and conservation parks) are not allowing overnight camping so that might be something to consider as well.